swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

     email address, editor, and other preferences once per machine.
 *   `hg init` initializes a repository.
 *   `hg status` shows the status of a repository.
-*   Files are be stored in a project's working directory (which users see), and the local repository (where committed snapshots are permanently recorded).
+*   Files are stored in a project's working directory (which users see), and the local repository (where committed snapshots are permanently recorded).
 *   `hg add` tells Mercurial to track files.
 *   `hg commit` creates a snapshot of the changes to 1 or more files in the local repository.